Fast Radio Bursts from non-resonant Alfv\'en waves and synchrotron maser emission in the magnetar wind

 The wind far from the equator is expected to be relatively cold ($\Delta \gamma_w/\gamma_w<<1$) \citep{2020ApJ...896..142B}.
 Closer to the equator reconnection in the striped wind may result in more efficient acceleration and heating, with Lorentz factors of up to $\gamma_w\sim \sigma_{LC}$ possibly being achieved \citep{2001ApJ...547..437L}.
 Although the details of the wind parameters are only estimates due to the uncertainties in the efficiencies of the various dissipation processes and in the value of the pair multiplicity, magnetar winds of this type have magnetisations of $\sigma\geq1$ and are highly relativistic ($\gamma_w>>1$) for large radii $R>>R_{LC}$.
 It is also likely that an enhanced pre-flare wind \citep{2020ApJ...896..142B} or the impact of the starquake \citep[e.g.][]{2023MNRAS.524.6024S} will perturb the magnetic field configuration in the magnetosphere, which will result in enhanced magnetic fields in the wind region itself.

 In order for a population inversion to form in such a wind through non-resonant interactions, Alfv\'en waves from the central magnetar must propagate through the magnetosphere to the emission region.
 Results from \cite{2025MNRAS.538.1029L} show that the ratio of the energy density of the Alfv\'en waves to the background magnetic field, $\eta = B_W^2/B^2$, must have a magnitude of $\eta \gtrsim 0.1$ at the emission site for a significant population inversion to form.
 Starquakes, which occur due to shear oscillations of the magnetar crust, can launch the required Alfv\'en waves into the inner magnetosphere \citep{1989ApJ...343..839B, 1996ApJ...473..322T}.
-A small fraction of the starquake energy is transmitted to the waves, which have an initial relative energy density of $\eta<<1$.
+The typical energy released by a starquake is estimated to be on the order of $E_Q\sim10^{42}\text{ erg}$ \citep[e.g.][]{2025arXiv250812567Q}, although larger energies of $E_Q\gtrsim10^{44}\text{ erg}$ may also be attainable \citep[e.g.][]{2020ApJ...900L..21Y}.
+Only a fraction of this energy is emitted in the form of Alfv\'en waves, with transmission coefficients of $10^{-2}-10^{-1}$ \citep[e.g.][]{2020ApJ...897..173B, 2025arXiv250812567Q}, resulting in a small initial relative energy density of $\eta<<1$.